robbert-harms/MDT/docs/_home_folder/dynamic_modules.rst

 -----------------
 The compartment models form the components from which the multi-compartment models are build.
 They consists, in basis, of two parts, a list of parameters (see :ref:`dynamic_modules_parameters`) and the model code in OpenCL C (the OpenCL dialect of C99).
-At runtime MDT loads the C code of the compartment model and combines it with the other compartments to form the multi-compartment model.
+At runtime MDT loads the C code of the compartment model and combines it with the other compartments to form the multi-compartment model (see :ref:`concepts_cl_code`).
-The parameters and their configuration are used to load the correct data from the :ref:`problem data <concepts_problem_data_models>` for model optimization and sampling.

 The compartment models must be defined in a ``.py`` file where the **filename matches** the **class name** and it only allows for **one** compartment **per file**.
 For example, the following example compartment model is named ``Stick`` and must therefore be contained in a file named ``Stick.py``::